Table of Contents

 Subtle short-term memory changes: The changes to memory are often subtle and involve short-term memory.
 A person may be able to remember something that happened years ago but cannot remember what they had for lunch or why they entered a room.

 Speech: An early symptom can involve a person struggling to find the right words to express themselves.
 A person with early dementia or memory loss disorder will have trouble having a conversation and may repeat words they already said.
-The following storylines may also be confusing.
+Following storylines may also be confusing.

 Personality change: A person experiencing memory loss could lose interest in hobbies or activities.
 They also may no longer want to spend time with friends and family.
 Mood changes are also common, and a once outgoing person can become shy or depressive.